sallymeeyan/IDD/README.md

 ## Example code
 ************************************************************************

-After downloading the function, run the following code in bash.
+After modifying the function with your inputs, run the following code in bash.

 ```{bash}
 matlab -nodisplay -nosplash -batch 'addpath("your/path/to/the/function/");IDD_preprocess_pipeline_v1_0_test('\''/path/to/data/'\'');